QuentinRa/blog.quentinra.dev/programming-languages/web/_general/random/cookies.md

 * 📦 to store data in the client browser
   * Ex: language
   * Ex: the mode (dark/light)
-  * Ex: the name of the user logged (mostly in CTF)
-  * Ex: sometimes you will see credentials too in CTF...
   * ...
 * 👑 to store a session id

-🗺️ Some cookies may be encoded in [base64](/programming-languages/others/encoding/index.md).
+☠️️ Some cookies may be encoded in [base64](/programming-languages/others/encoding/index.md) or another algorithm and contain sensitive information such as usernames/passwords.
 </div></div>

 <hr class="sep-both">